people & culture team volunteering at communigrow

 What Does VoIP Mean?

-Voice over Internet Protocol (VoIP) is a communications technology enabling voice or video calls over the Internet rather than a mobile network or traditional landline.
+Voice Over Internet Protocol (VoIP) is a communications technology enabling voice or video calls over the Internet rather than a mobile network or traditional landline.

 VoIP’s original purpose was for long-distance and international telephone charges.
 Today, VoIP revolutionises communication and connecting devices, including smartphones and computers.
 VoIP offers a different system to traditional phone networks, increasing its popularity for personal and business calls due to its accessibility.